 Applications / Storm and Flood Restoration Tips

-1. Determine your evacuation route/evacuation plan.
-Since most people will be evacuating all at the same time, it would be a good idea to have an idea of alternative routes to avoid congestion.
-Give yourself enough time to evacuate (leave room for traffic!) before the storm is predicted to hit.
+1. Map your evacuation route and have an evacuation plan.Since most people will be evacuating at the same time, it would be a good idea to have an idea of alternative routes to avoid congestion.
+Give yourself enough time to evacuate (leave room for traffic) before the storm is predicted to hit.
+Follow evacuation orders and don’t wait to leave.
+If you have pets, make sure to find a hotel or storm shelter that allows animals.

 2. Create a list of emergency phone numbers and contacts.
 This can range from family members to first responders, local shelters and hospitals.
 Having a list ready will help in the event of an emergency.

-The emergency service pros know exactly what to look for and how to fix it.
-They’ll be able to help get your home back to the state it was prior to the event and may even be able to make improvements to protect against future severe weather events.
+The flood restoration pros know exactly what to look for and how to fix it.
+They’ll be able to help get your home back to the state it was in prior to the storm and may even be able to make improvements to protect against future severe weather events.
+Their water damage restoration services include handling water removal, dehumidification, damage control, and repair.

-Due to flooding, your home may have water damage.
-This could result in mold remediation and mold growth.
-Mold is hazardous and is toxic to the human body.
-We strongly recommend leaving the mold removal process to a disaster restoration team.
-These companies are equipped with the proper safety products, such as personal protection, dust barrier poles to separate rooms, tarps to cover holes, and much more.
-Their water damage restoration services include handling water removal, dehumidification, damage control and repair.
+Water damage from flooding could result in mold growth.
+Mold is hazardous and toxic to the human body.
+Mold remediation services remove the mold to keep you safe.
+These companies are equipped with the proper safety products, such as personal protection equipment, dust barrier poles to separate rooms, tarps to cover holes, and much more.

 If at any point you do need to enter your home during this time, be sure to wear the proper safety protection to ensure your health isn’t at risk.
 This includes protective wear (like Tyvek suits), masks, and shoe protection.